vtumrukota/birthday-party/README.md

 Hope you enjoy and learn something new about some notable people!

 See the app live at [Birthday Party App](https://birthday-partys.vercel.app/)

-# Development
+- Note: The app is only responsive on Desktop as of today

 ## Getting Started

-Here are some helpful commands:
+If you want to explore the app locally, here are some helpful commands:

 ### Running the application locally